y-scope/yscope-log-viewer/docs/src/user-guide/reference-url-parameters.md

 - If a `filePath` URL isn't [percent-encoded][rfc-3986-percent-encoding] as per RFC 3986, it must be the last parameter to prevent ambiguity with other log viewer search parameters.
 To include hash parameters in a URL, percent-encode the entire URL.
-- Relative `filePath` values are automatically converted to absolute URLs. e.g., `http://localhost:3010/?filePath=/test/app.clp.zst` downloads the file from `http://localhost:3010/test/app.clp.zst`.
+- Relative `filePath` values are automatically converted to absolute URLs, e.g., `http://localhost:3010/?filePath=/test/app.clp.zst` downloads the file from `http://localhost:3010/test/app.clp.zst`.

 ## Hash parameters

-Hash parameters appear after the `#` in the URL and are used to control the log viewer's state.
+Hash parameters appear after the `#` in the URL, and are used to control the log viewer's state.

 :::{note}
 Modifying hash parameters does NOT cause the page to reload.